-What will replace help to buy
+What will replace Help to Buy?

-Last updated: March 2024 | 3 min read
+Last updated: May 2024 | 3 min read

-Introduction to the end of Help to Buy
+The end of Help to Buy

 The UK government announced the phase-out of the Help to Buy scheme, a decision influenced by multiple factors.
-Initially, Help to Buy aimed to assist first time buyers and stimulate the new build homes sector.
+It ended on ended on 31st March 2023.

-However, it faced criticism for potentially inflating house prices and benefitting house builders more than the home buyers.
 Market dynamics, including the rise in property values and changing economic circumstances, also played a role in this decision.

 The scheme's impact on the property market has been extensively debated, leading to the search for more sustainable home ownership solutions.

-The government lends up to 20% of the purchase price (40% in London), interest-free for the first five years.
-You secure a traditional mortgage for the remaining amount.
-This scheme aims to boost your borrowing power, enabling a larger mortgage with a smaller deposit.
+You secured a traditional mortgage for the remaining amount.
+This scheme aimed to boost your borrowing power, enabling a larger mortgage with a smaller deposit.

-Upcoming government schemes as replacements
+Government schemes as replacements

 The Mortgage Guarantee Scheme enables first-time buyers and current homeowners to secure a mortgage with just a 5% deposit.
 Launched in April 2021, this scheme addresses the scarcity of high loan-to-value mortgages.

 Here, the government guarantees a portion of the mortgage loan to a participating lender, providing an extra security layer.
 This assurance allows mortgage lenders to offer higher loan-to-value mortgages while managing their risk.
-For you, it means more accessible mortgage options, even with a small deposit.

 Shared Ownership presents a path to homeownership allowing you to purchase a share of a property – usually between 25% and 75% – and pay rent on the remaining share.
 This scheme is often associated with new build homes or existing properties through a housing association resale programme.

-Your household income must be less than £80,000 (£90,000 in London) to be eligible.
 Over time, you can increase your ownership stake, a process known as 'staircasing', until you own the property outright.

-The First Homes scheme, aimed primarily at first-time buyers and key workers, offers homes at a discount of 30% compared to the market price.
 The exact discount and eligibility criteria can vary based on the local council's guidelines.
 The discount is passed on to future sales, ensuring the property remains affordable for local communities.
-As a first-time buyer, this scheme could make a significant difference in affording a new build home in your community.

-Lifetime ISAs for property purchase
+Lifetime ISAs

 Lifetime ISAs offer an attractive avenue for saving towards your first home.
 You can contribute up to £4,000 each tax year and receive a 25% bonus from the government on your savings.